highmobility/auto-api/README.md

     intro: 3
     update: 11
 ```

+Every capability has `authorization: bool` denoting if the capability required permissions to access.

 In addition, a new `disabled_in` structure for when a capability *isn't to be used* over some communication mediums: